Rhys Weston: Cardiff City

 After being told by Arsenal manager Arsène Wenger that he was unlikely to make the grade at Premier League level, Weston signed for Cardiff City for a fee of £300,000 in November 2000.
-The Welsh club, who play in the English football league system, were then in the basement division and had promotion ambitions following financial investment from chairman Sam Hammam, who was looking to sign young Welsh players for the first team.
+The Welsh club, who play in the English football league system, were then in the basement division and had promotion ambitions following financial investment from chairman Sam Hammam, who was looking to sign young Welsh players for the first-team.
 Weston made his Ninian Park debut on 22 November, Cardiff coming from behind to beat Lincoln City 3–2.
 Having converted from playing as a central defender to a full-back under Cardiff manager Alan Cork, describing it as being "hard to adapt" to the change, he played a further 31 games in his debut season as the club finished second behind Brighton & Hove Albion.

-Having received criticism for his early performances at full-back for the club, Weston was given a vote of confidence by Cork after being handed the number two shirt for the following season.
-Weston later commented "I've heard a few comments, of course, but I was determined to work hard and learn about the position."
+Having received criticism for his early performances at full-back for the club, Cork gave Weston a vote of confidence after being handed the number two shirt for the following season.
+Weston later commented, "I've heard a few comments, of course, but I was determined to work hard and learn about the position."
 However, a poor performance during a 3–0 defeat to Bury in November 2001 led to Weston being withdrawn from the starting line-up by Cork.
 The Bluebirds hopes of back-to-back promotions were ended by Stoke City in the play-off semi-final in 2001–02.
-Weston played 43 games during the course of the season, also picking up eight yellow cards along the way, and captained the side for the first time in his career during a Football League Trophy match against Brighton & Hove Albion.
+Weston played 43 games during the season, also picking up eight yellow cards along the way, and captained the side for the first time in his career during a Football League Trophy match against Brighton & Hove Albion.
 At the season's end he signed a long-term contract with the club.
 Cardiff managed to break out of the Second Division in 2002–03 via a 1–0 victory over Queens Park Rangers in the play-off final.
-Weston picked up ten yellow cards that season, but also scored his first senior goal on 26 October with a last minute effort of a 4–0 home win over Tranmere Rovers.
+Weston picked up ten yellow cards that season, but also scored his first senior goal on 26 October with a last-minute effort of a 4–0 home win over Tranmere Rovers.
 Weston and Cardiff adapted well to life in the First Division, though he played only 24 league games during the 2003–04 campaign.
 The defender remained upbeat over Cardiff's performances throughout the campaign.
 His season was hampered by a knee injury in October 2003, which required surgery.
 In March 2004, he then damaged the cartilage in his other knee.
 After returning from injury, he made just one further appearance before the end of the season.